Kat632/P2-Play-Your-Cards-Right/README.md

 ** **

-*   Interactivity for users: the ability to toggle the sound and the ability to place a bet.
+*   The ability for the user to toggle the sound.
+*   The ability for the user to place a bet.
+*   The ability for the user to choose higher or lower.
+*   The ability for the user to increase their money.
+*   The ability for the user to win a prize.

 **Responsive features**

 *	Responsive on all device sizes.

 *	Media queries to change the size of the cards depending on the screen size of the device on which the game is being played.

-**Features Left to Implement**
+There are three different sizes of playing card, depending on the user's screen size.

 ** **